On April

 Taurus, the Lunar Bull and the Winter Solstice Child

 As the Sun passes through Taurus, the new life begun under Aries begins to flourish.
 More simply put, April showers bring May flowers.
-The bull is an ancient multicultural symbol of fecundity, creative power and the eternal cycle of life, death and resurrection.
+The bull is an ancient multi-cultural symbol of fecundity, creative power and the eternal cycle of life, death and resurrection.
 It is no accident that fertility celebrations, such as May Day and maypole festivities occur while the Sun is in Taurus.
-The horns of the Taurean bull are emblematic of the horns of the lunar crescent; hence the close tie between Taurus (the hierophant or high priest) and the Moon (the high priestess).
+The horns of the Taurean bull are emblematic of the horns of the lunar crescent; hence the close tie between Taurus (the Hierophant or High priest) and the Moon (the High priestess).

 According to mythologist Joseph Campbell: